babylonhealth/ios-playbook/Cookbook/Technical-Documents/TechnicalDebt.md

 | NHSRegistrationStep1ViewController | NRX-361 |
 | NHSRegistrationStep2ViewController | NRX-186 |

+## Bento View Controllers that need to be Updated to use the Design Library.

+//TODO: Create a list of Bento view controllers that don't use the design library.

+## App Configuration files and Shared Content

+//TODO: Need to be updated in preparation for integrating product and feature configurator.

 ## Accessing Business Controllers Directly instead of using the SDK.

 Some of these business controllers are not defined inside the SDK.
 Most of them will be moved to the SDK, but some of them will stay in the Babylon project.
 Once the first, complete version of the SDK has been published there should not be any business controllers left in BabylonCore.
 Business controllers that are defined outside the SDK should have a documenting comment that explain why they are not part of the SDK.

+//TODO: Update this list.
+//TODO: Add a column describing the impact.

 | Business Controller | Accessed From |
 | ------------------- | ------------- |